Rosedale station (LIRR): Station layout

-This station has one 10-car long island platform between Tracks 1 and 2 are part of the Atlantic Branch, while the bypass tracks north of Track 1 are part of the Montauk Branch.
+This station has one 10-car long island platform between Tracks 1 and 2.
+These tracks are part of the Atlantic Branch, while the bypass tracks north of Track 1 are part of the Montauk Branch and carry trains on that branch as well as the Babylon Branch and West Hempstead Branch.

 Toward the center of the island platform are staircases going down to either side of Francis Lewis Boulevard, which passes under the station.
 The westernmost staircase has a canopy.
 The other staircase is at the canopy that covers the brick waiting room that has two small waiting areas with a non-public area in between where the ticket office and windows were once was in.
 The canopy ends before reaching the eastern side of the platform where a single staircase leads down to a small pedestrian underpass.
 On the other side of this underpass is an elevator installed in 2008 going up to the extreme eastern end of the platform at the very end of it.
-There is a small canopy over the upper landing This underpass leads to Sunrise Highway to the south and North Conduit Avenue to the north between 243nd and 244th Streets running between a police station and its parking lot to reach it.
+There is a small canopy over the upper landing.
+This underpass leads to Sunrise Highway to the south and North Conduit Avenue to the north between 243rd and 244th Streets running between a police station and its parking lot to reach it.
 A rack to lock up bicycles is available between the underpass and the police station.

+Parking

 A park and ride facility used to occupy the space currently used by the police station.
-A NYC Department of Transportation muni-meter parking lot is located to the west of the police station, at the southeast corner of North Conduit Avenue and Francis Lewis Blvd.
-Permit Parking was cancelled for the field at the southwest corner of North Conduit Avenue and Francis Lewis Blvd in September 2018.
+A NYC Department of Transportation muni-meter parking lot is located to the west of the police station, at the southeast corner of North Conduit Avenue and Francis Lewis Boulevard.
+Permit parking was cancelled for the field at the southwest corner of North Conduit Avenue and Francis Lewis Boulevard in September 2018.
 All parking is now at the daily metered rates.
-Seventy-three of the parking spots in the Municipal Parking Field will be allocated and reserved for use by the new 116th Police Precinct.
+73 of the parking spaces in the Municipal Parking Field is allocated and reserved for use by the new 116th Police Precinct.